xrdocs/cnbng/_tutorials/multi-server-cnbng-cp-deployment-in-vmware.md

   - broadband network gateway
   - bng
 excerpt: >-
-  Learn how to deploy cnBNG CP in a full fledged production environment.
+  Learn how to deploy cnBNG CP HA setup.
 You will learn how to bring-up cnBNG CP using multi server or VM nodes in VMWare ESXi environment, basic concepts related to networking etc.
 ---
 {% include toc %}